arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 This approach to coding is powerful because it makes it much easier for someone who doesn't know R well to read and understand your code as a series of instructions.

 <div class = "question">
-Rewrite the following statement with a pipe:
+In the box below, rewrite the following statement with a pipe:

 `select(mydata, first_name, last_name)`